alegresor/QMCGenerators.jl/docs/src/tutorial.md

 ### Randomized Sequences

-A random shift may be applied to Lattice sequences with the API shown in the [Common Usage](@ref) section.
+A random shift may be applied to lattice sequences with the API shown in the [Common Usage](@ref) section.

 Digital sequences have multiple randomization options available.